shubhamagiwal/DOSFall2017/project1/README.md

 When the server or client get a bitcoin, they send the value of the random string and its hash value back to the server to be printed on the console.

+Note: When the server shuts down the client will not shutdown but it will throw a bad arg exception.

 ----------------------------------------------------------------------------------------------------------------------------

 ## Assignment Details